 You don’t have to be in the car business to take advantage and learn from Lexus.
 Learn what will make the customer happy.
 It may be as simple as just asking.
 (You don’t know if you don’t ask.)
 It’s definitely not arguing with the customer.
 Find out what’s behind any frustration, disappointment, and even anger.
 Talking it through with the customer, rather than pointing blame or making excuses may be the simple solution.
 Yes, you may be in a situation that is more complicated than a car repair.
 Yet, however simple or difficult the situation is, don’t argue.
 You might win the argument, but you may lose the customer in the process.
-Look for the solution that is reasonable and is a win/win for both you and your customer.
+Look for a solution that is reasonable and is a win/win for both you and your customer.

 (Copyright © MMXVI, Shep Hyken)

 Sign up for instant access to Shep’s research report on customer service and customer experience.

 © 2024 Shepard Presentations, LLC.
 All Rights Reserved.